San Enrique, Iloilo: The Restoration

 Convinced that the great gathering was a reflection of the real sentiments of the people, the grand old man of Passi, Mayor Filoteo Palmares, Sr. listened to Councilors Prudente and Palencia and gave the movement its desired momentum.

 The young professionals of San Enrique also got down to work.
-Joining Prudente's crusade was a young and energetic Engr.
+Joining Prudente’s crusade, was a young and energetic Engr.
 Romulo Von Lallab, Judge Mariano Basa and Luis Barrido.
 They prepared the documents and other requirements for the formal launching of the movement.
 The older San Enriquenhons did not lack enthusiasm as well.
 Drawing inspiration from Exequiel Garrido, Jesus Paclibar, Atty.
-Manual A. Pama, his younger brother Rafael and Pedro Fernandez, Rodrigo Ponte did the research for the needed data to complete the reconstitution documents.
-The papers were hand-carried by Congressman Jose Aldeguerto Malacañang.

-On July 12, 1957, President Carlos P. Garcia signed Executive Order No. 259-S-1957 - “Creating the Municipality of San Enrique in the Province of Iloilo.”
+Manual A. Pama, his younger brother Rafael and Pedro Fernandez, Rodrigo Ponte did research for the needed data to complete the reconstitution documents.
+The papers were hand carried by Congressman Jose Aldeguer to Malacañan.
+On July 12, 1957 President Carlos P. Garcia signed Executive Order No. 259-S-1957 “Creating the Municipality of San Enrique in the Province of Iloilo.”

 The first set of municipal officials were appointed, with Jesus Prudente as Mayor and Manuel P. Pama as Vice-Mayor.
 Appointed councilors were Vicente Lallen, Concepcion L. Fernandez, Olando L. Pama and Genaro Aguilar.
 The latter resigned, however, and was succeeded by Carlos Poblador.
 Salvador Garrido was the Municipal Secretary, Jose Lacsao, Treasurer and Perfecto Lademora, Chief of Police.

-In the first election of municipal officials in November 1959, Jesus P. Prudente was elected Mayor with Carlos Poblador as Vice Mayor.
-The first elected councilors in the rank order were Rodrigo Ponte, Francisco Oro, Erlinda Garrido, Clemente Palmes, Melecio Aricaya, and Luis Barrido.
+In the first election of municipal official in November, 1959, Jesus P. Prudente was elected Mayor with Carlos Poblador as Vice Mayor.
+The first elected councilors in the rank order were Rodrigo Ponte, Francisco Oro, Erlinda Garrido, Clemente Palmes, Melecio Aricaya and Luis Barrido.

 Contemporary San Enrique

 San Enrique today may have little likeness with the distant past.
-Although the landforms, rich natural resources, and the indomitable spirit of its people remain unaltered, the wings of progress have finally carried with it modern ways and lifestyles.
-Proud of their past, the modern San Enriquenhons have become even more confident and determined to face the challenges of the future, the transformation of the town into a functional community has been greatly aided by the institutions of education, religion, and industry that had taken roots in the town.
+Although the landforms, rich natural resources, and the indomitable spirit of its people remain unaltered, the wings of progress has finally carried with its modern ways and lifestyles.
+Proud of their past, the modern San Enriquenhons have become even more confident and determined to face the challenges of the future, the transformation of the town into a functional community has been greatly aided by the institutions of education, religion and industry that had taken roots in the town.
 These institutions have a great share in the empowerment of the people, particularly the youth sector and have propelled them to work and seek opportunities where they are at hand.
 But the goals that will move the new generation to act in the line set by their predecessors will largely be determined by the dynamics of change.